irsl/dfwfw/README.md

 DFWFW supports having different firewall rules for buildtime containers (`docker build`) and production ones (`docker run`).
 The rule specification is straight-forward, you can easily target the containers by simply specifying their names or a matching regular expression.
 The generated firewall ruleset relies on stateful support of iptables.

-By default, a white-list based approach is recommended: the default policy drops everything and you can accepts the wanted traffic by setting up white-list based firewall rules.
+By default, a white-list based approach is recommended: the default policy drops everything and you can accept the wanted traffic by setting up white-list based firewall rules.
 Rules can be specified in the following five categories:

    - container_to_container
    - container_to_wider_world